Trying to figure out how to get rid of scale bugs on your plants? You’ve come to the right place.

 Neither of these are toxic to bees and other pollinators, either.

 How To Get Rid Of Scale Insects On Indoor Plants

-If you have a scale infestation on an indoor plant, you need to be extra diligent about getting rid of it.
+If you have a scale infestation on indoor plants including houseplants, you need to be extra diligent about getting rid of it.